carolanncan/already-awesome/README.md

-# Middleman-neato

-A nice project template for [Middleman], the fantastic static site building tool.
+#Marketing Page Template

+A set of files with minimal markup and css to get you the bare bones of what you need to get a decent marketing page built.

 ## Features

-Neato sets you up with the following, straight out of the box:

 - [Slim](http://slim-lang.com/) templating
 - [Sass](http://sass-lang.com/) support with [Bourbon](http://bourbon.io/) & [Neat](http://neat.bourbon.io/)
 - A basic page layout & 404 page based on [HTML5 Boilerplate](http://html5boilerplate.com/) (in Slim)
-- [Blogging support](https://github.com/middleman/middleman-blog) with feeds (easily disabled where not required)
-- Syntax highlighting via [middleman-syntax](https://github.com/middleman/middleman-syntax), with an easy theme toggle
 - Simple Google Analytics support
 - [Livereload](https://github.com/middleman/middleman-livereload)
 - CSS & Javascript minification, image optimisation and gzipping on build

-Thanks to the brilliance of [Middleman], this should get you up and running on new projects pretty darn fast.
+Thanks to [Middleman], this should get you up and running on new projects pretty fast.

 ## Use